RTSNet: Learning to Smooth in Partially Known State-Space Models (Preprint): Introduction

-\Ac{dd} approaches are an alternative to \ac{mb} algorithms, relaxing the requirement for explicit and accurate knowledge of the \ac{ss} model.
-Many of these strategies are now based on \acp{dnn}, which have shown remarkable success in capturing the subtleties of complex processes and replacing the need to explicitly characterize the domain of interest \cite{lecun2015deep, bengio2009learning}.
-While \acp{dnn} such as \acp{rnn} \cite{hochreiter1997long, chung2014empirical} and attention mechanisms \cite{vaswani2017attention} have been shown to perform very well for time series related tasks mostly in intractable environments, they do not incorporate domain knowledge such as structured \ac{ss} models in a principled manner.
-These \ac{dd} approaches thus require many trainable parameters and large data sets even for simple sequence models \cite{zaheer2017latent} and lack the interpretability of \ac{mb} methods.
-From the large body of work that incorporates \ac{ss} models with \acp{dnn} e.g., \cite{krishnan2015deep, karl2016deep, fraccaro2017disentangled, naesseth2018variational, archer2015black, krishnan2017structured}, the one most directly related to smoothing is \cite{satorras2019combining}, which proposed an iterative algorithm on top of a hybrid graphical model that combines a \ac{mb} module with a \ac{nn}.
-This \ac{dd} smoother learns from data to improve its performance when compared to the \ac{mb} alone, but it involves multiple possible lengthy iterations, resulting in high complexity and slow inference.
+\Ac{dd} approaches are an alternative to \ac{mb} algorithms, relaxing the requirement for explicit and accurate knowledge of the underlying model.
+Many of these strategies are now based on \acp{dnn}, which have shown remarkable success in capturing the subtleties of complex processes~\cite{Goodfellow-et-al-2016}.
+When there is no characterization of the dynamics, one can train deep learning systems designed for processing time sequences, e.g., \acp{rnn}~\cite{chung2014empirical} and attention mechanisms~\cite{vaswani2017attention}, for state estimation in intractable environments~\cite{becker2019recurrent}.
+Yet, they do not incorporate domain knowledge such as structured \ac{ss} models in a principled manner, while requiring many trainable parameters and large data sets even for simple sequence models~\cite{zaheer2017latent} and lack the interpretability of \ac{mb} methods.
+It is also possible to combine \acp{dnn} with variational inference in the context of state space models, as in~\cite{krishnan2015deep, archer2015black, karl2016deep, krishnan2017structured, fraccaro2017disentangled}.
+This is done by casting the Bayesian inference task as the optimization of a parameterized posterior and maximizing an objective.
+However, the learning procedure tends to be complex and prone to approximation errors since these methods often rely on highly parameterized models.
+Furthermore, their applicability to use cases with a bounded delay on hardware-limited devices is limited.